‘Writing For God’ – a beginner’s guide

 Do the same for a few minor characters.
 Write only what’s important for your reader to know, not their entire life story.

-And check out my blog interview with the protagonist, Colin, from the sc-fi novel Singularity.
+Also, check out my blog interview with the protagonist, Colin, from the sci-fi novel Singularity.

 Til next time, know you are loved by the One who made you in His image.